Warnings for Ferriprox

 Risk Summary

 In animal reproduction studies, oral administration of deferiprone to pregnant rats and rabbits during organogenesis at doses 33% and 49%, respectively, of the maximum recommended human dose (MRHD) resulted in structural abnormalities, embryo-fetal mortality and alterations to growth (see Data).
-The limited available data deferiprone use in pregnant women are insufficient to inform a drug-associated risk of major birth defects and miscarriage.
+The limited available data from deferiprone use in pregnant women are insufficient to inform a drug-associated risk of major birth defects and miscarriage.
 Based on evidence and developmental toxicity in animal studies, FERRIPROX can cause fetal harm when administered to a pregnant woman.
 Advise pregnant women and females of reproductive potential of the potential risk to a fetus.

 The estimated background risk of major birth defects and miscarriage for the indicated population is unknown.
 All pregnancies have a background risk of birth defect, loss, or other adverse outcomes.
 In the U.S. general population, the estimated background risk of major birth defects and of miscarriage is 2-4% and 15-20%, respectively.